penguinprogramer/climate-code/README.md

-# climatecode
+# Greeneye
-This project allows users to look up a company either by name or by scanning the barcode of a project.
-Following that they see an overview of the environmental impacts that the company is having.
+This project allows users to look up a company either by name or by scanning the barcode of a project and get the sustainable related info about the project.
+We also support plugins to use the BE PAIs to display data.
 ## Project setup
 ```
 yarn install